BFS Algorithm Common Patterns and Code Template

 and i + 1

-for left and right, and i - n
+, and the up and down neighbors are at i - n

 and i + n

-two-dimensional array, we can write a function to generate its neighbor
+2D array, we can write a function to generate the neighbor

 index mapping: